bbookman/write_bee_to_md/README.md

 The application will:

-- Run immediately upon starting
+- Prompt for your Bee API key if not found in config.py
-- Process all historical conversations
+- Process all historical conversations up to yesterday
 - Create markdown files for each day
-- Skip today's conversations
+- Add facts to each day's markdown file
-- Run automatically every 6 hours
+- Skip processing for dates that already have files
-- Continue running until stopped with Ctrl+C
+- Continue processing until all needed files are created

-## Notes
+## Usage Notes

 - Files are created in the specified TARGET_DIR
-- Only processes conversations from completed days
+- Only processes conversations from completed days (up to yesterday)
 - Existing files will not be overwritten
-- Runs continuously with 6-hour intervals
+- Early termination when all needed files are processed
-- Uses the Bee API v1 endpoint
+- Logs all API responses to a `return_json.txt` file for debugging